WOA-Project/MSM8994-8992-NT-ARM64-Drivers/README.md

 - Audio volume control for Speakers (stuck at 100%)
 - Vibration motor
 - x86 DirectX support is missing.
-- Cellular (Desktop doesn't have a RIL stack and is missing EMB)
+- Cellular (Account not activated)

 Hapanero (EB0.x and EB1.x):